 - Along with the appointing authority (or EKU if a contract employee), Director of Service Regions or designee and the Commissioner consult and review the assessment to determine if disciplinary or other personnel action is appropriate;

-- Of the employee’s service region of residence, in consultation with the Director of Service Regions, determines whether ongoing services for the employee, the employee’s spouse, partner or household member will be provided by another county within the region, or whether the case is to be referred to another region for such services.
+- Of the employee’s service region of residence, in consultation with the Director of Service Regions or designee determines whether ongoing services for the employee, the employee’s spouse, partner or household member will be provided by another county within the region, or whether the case is to be referred to another region for such services.

 The SSW, FSOS or regional management: